whiteribbonalliance/dashboard-api/README.md

 3. In `app/services/campaign.py` modify any of the functions if needed for the campaign.
 4. In `app/databases.py` include the new `q_cdoe` for the campaign.

-## PMNCH
+## PMNCH - Azure deployment

-Because of organization policies, the dashboard at `https://whatyoungpeoplewant.whiteribbonalliance.org` should be hosted on `Azure` and make use of its services instead of `Google`.
-To solve this issue, two new repositories are created and are deployed to `Azure`, these repositories should always stay in sync with the original repositories.
+Because of organization policies, the dashboard at `https://whatyoungpeoplewant.whiteribbonalliance.org` should be deployed on `Azure` and make use of its services instead of `Google`.
+To solve this issue, two new repositories are created, these repositories should always stay in sync with the original repositories.

-For development locally for any of the campaigns, please work on the original repositories:
+For development locally regarding any of the campaigns, please work on the original repositories:

 - Back-end: https://github.com/whiteribbonalliance/wwwdashboardapi
 - Front-end: https://github.com/whiteribbonalliance/global_directory_dashboard